Blue chip (sports): Blue-chip ratio by year

-The following are lists of all the teams that had enough talent to win the national championship (BCR of 50% or higher) in recent seasons.
+The following are lists of all the teams that had a BCR of 50% or higher in recent seasons.
 Many Blue-Chip Ratios prior to 2014 are unreliable or unavailable, due to a lack of articles listing them, errors or discrepancies in older recruiting rankings, etc. Elliott has listed Blue-Chip Ratios of several national champions before 2014, but not non-champions.
 Teams that won the national championship are highlighted in bold.